 Mulling

-One of Arobynn’s assassins and henchmen.
+Mulling is another one of Arobynn’s assassins and a sycophant.

 Harding